19hours/sg-statutes/Acts/Customs Act.md

 [Act 25 of 2011 wef 01/01/2012]

-(B) is of such amount as the Minister may by order prescribe and which is carried in a spare container of the motor vehicle; and
+(B) is of such amount as the Minister may by order prescribe and which is carried in a spare container of the motor vehicle;

+[Act 29 of 2018 wef 01/04/2019]

-(ii) in relation to an aircraft, is carried in the fuel supply tank of the aircraft;
+(ii) in relation to an aircraft, is carried in the fuel supply tank of the aircraft; and

 [Act 25 of 2011 wef 01/01/2012]

+[Act 29 of 2018 wef 01/04/2019]

+(iii) in relation to a vessel, is carried in the fuel supply tank of the vessel;

+[Act 29 of 2018 wef 01/04/2019]

 (e) of dutiable goods imported by post unless so required by the proper officer of customs; and